cracker-MDN/google-advanced-data-analytics/README.md

 ### Course 4 — Regression Analysis
 **Automatidata project:** built a multiple linear regression model to predict NYC taxi fare amounts before the ride begins.
 Engineered route-level features (`mean_distance`, `mean_duration` per pickup-dropoff pair) available at prediction time.
 Model achieves **R² = 0.87** and **MAE = $2.10** on the test set.
 Verified all four regression assumptions.
 Documented caveats around multicollinearity between predictors (0.87), the JFK flat-rate structural artifact, and mild data leakage from computing route-level means on the full dataset.

 **Deliverables:** notebook, PACE strategy document, executive summary.

+### Course 5 — The Nuts and Bolts of Machine Learning
+**Automatidata project:** built and compared Random Forest and XGBoost classifiers to predict whether a rider will be a generous tipper (≥20% tip).
+The originally proposed objective — predicting who *wouldn't* tip, for a driver-facing alert app — was rejected during planning on ethical grounds (it would function as a "riders to avoid" list) and reframed around identifying generous tippers instead.
+XGBoost was selected as champion (test F1 = 0.745, precision 0.694, recall 0.805), a result independently cross-checked against the official course exemplar's notebook and found consistent with — and slightly better than — its actual computed output.
+Key finding: `VendorID` emerged as the dominant predictive feature; a direct validation check confirmed this reflects a genuine ~40-point generosity gap between the two TLC payment-technology providers, most plausibly explained by differing in-cab tip-suggestion defaults rather than rider behavior itself — a caveat carried through to the final recommendations, alongside the model's credit-card-only scope and its tendency toward false positives over false negatives.

+**Deliverables:** notebook, PACE strategy document, executive summary.